 JOE CLAUSSELL: Well, if I must echo the obvious, it was a different time for music, period.
 I miss many things about my days of running Dance Tracks.
 Two things are at the forefront of my thoughts: one of them is my direct connection to and serving the customers who were hungry for the music.
 These days it seems that people are tuning in for all the wrong reasons, and as a result, I believe that we're less connected as people.
 I seriously miss linking with like-minded devotees who, whether conscious or subconsciously, understand why it's important.
 And second thing: Dance Tracks, hands down, to this day, was my favorite place to express myself musically.
 I was free and completely honest.

-You used to play music at Dance Tracks after closing on Friday nights and François K convinced you to do your first ‘public’ set before joining Body & Soul.
-What do you think has been your input when joining François and Danny Krivit at B&S?
+You used to play music at Dance Tracks after closing on Friday nights and François K convinced you to do your first "public" set before joining Body & Soul.
+What do you think has been your contribution to Body & Soul?

 I never really think about the role I play in any of what I’m involved with, and it’s no different when it comes to Body & Soul.
 I always saw us as a unified unit.
 But I would have to say that besides my coming into the party with a style of play that's considered to be unique, with it came an energy that was raw and honest.
 Becoming a DJ professionally was never on my radar, which I guess was one of the reasons why it took three months for me to finally agree to join Body & Soul.
 Out of the three of us, however, I was the new jack with no prior experience or reputation associated with being a professional DJ.
 I can’t speak for them and I could be wrong, but I think that the aforementioned allowed me a certain mental freedom that both DK and FK who were the veterans in the scene didn't have.
 Again, I was free.

-Danny Tenaglia told us “it might be very easy to become a DJ today, but it’s not easy to be an entertainer”.
-For you, DJing is not so much about ‘entertainment' but more about an 'art form.’
+Danny Tenaglia once told us: “It might be very easy to become a DJ today, but it’s not easy to be an entertainer.”
+For you, DJing is not so much about "entertainment," but more about an "art form."
 Art versus Entertainment: isn’t the DJ right in the middle of it?

 I think that Danny Tenaglia is absolutely right.
 Where we may differ is on the fact that I believe the entire DJ experience has become almost entirely one gigantic entertaining experience.
 The art form of being a DJ and working the crowd organically has almost become extinct.
 More cases than not, it’s no longer about the DJ connecting with the audience.
 It has become all about a million dollar production that includes a crazy light show and monstrous movie screens - sprinkle few thousand patrons who are stoned out of their faces, and you have the perfect recipe for what helped to make EDM become so huge.
 Thankfully, there are still DJ’s like Danny Tenaglia who came from the days of knowing how to work a crowd with both passion and a true love affair with playing music.